A one-way ANOVA test for functional data with graphical interpretation: Discussion

 \section{Discussion}

 A new one-way graphical functional ANOVA test was introduced in this paper.
-The test has exact type I error and it provides a graphical interpretation which is essential for the interpretation of the results.
-Also corrections for unequal variances were presented.
-Two different test vectors can be used leading to two different graphical interpretations.
+Under the assumption that the all the data come from the same distribution, the test has exact type I error.
+It provides a graphical interpretation which is essential for the interpretation of the results. {Also tests and corrections for heteroscedasticity were presented.} Two different test vectors can be used leading to two different graphical interpretations.
 The first option compares every group with the rest of the groups.
 The second option compares differences between every pair of groups similarly like a Tukey post-hoc test in the univariate ANOVA.
-A positive side effect of our methods is that the post-hoc test is provided together with the main ANOVA procedure at the given significance level.
-Further the rank envelope $F$-test was proposed which can be used when the graphical interpretation is not required in the space of the functions.
+A positive side effect of our method is that the post-hoc test is provided together with the main ANOVA procedure at the given significance level.

 Since the proposed test works in a highly dimensional multivariate settings, no smoothness of the functions is required.
 On the other hand, the same discretization of functions is required for every function.
 If this is not the case, a smoothing technique has to be applied followed by further identical discretization of functions.